-Barn Swallow nests searches were also completed on the same survey dates as grassland breeding bird surveys.
-All buildings on Subject Property with potential to have nesting Barn Swallows were searched.
-Survey dates, times, weather conditions, and surveyors are provided below in Table 3.4.
+Barn Swallow nest searches were also completed for all potentially suitable features and structures on the same survey dates as grassland breeding bird surveys.
+All buildings on the Subject Property with potential to have nesting Barn Swallows were searched.
+Survey dates, times, weather conditions, and surveyors are provided below in Table 3-4.